You are on: darsys.com

 original one is right here.
 They're all the same the world over.

-But it's neat to be the first.
+But it's neat to eat at the first.

 - Little Italy on Frith Street (walk from